top of page

 Alphasongs 1.0

 In 2023, I created Alphasongs LLC and the www.Alphasongs.net website introducing my first ten original songs to the public.
-I became a member of ASCAP.
-My initial release caught some attention even though I refrained from marketing efforts.
-I was employed as a data engineer up until May 2024 and felt I was not ready to fully promote my music during my employment.
-It was an eye opener to establish a web presence which is an absolute necessity to pursue composing in a professional way.
+I also became a member of ASCAP (American Society of Composers, Authors, and Publishers).
+I was encouraged that my initial release caught some attention even though I refrained from marketing efforts.
+This was all while I was employed as a data engineer (up until May 2024) and felt I was not ready to fully promote my music during my employment.
+It was an eye opener to establish a web presence, which is an absolute necessity to pursuing composition in a professional manner.

-My therapy helped me to learn about establishing boundaries and becoming self-aware of my own needs, values and feelings.
-I am trying to learn principles of non-violent communication as taught by Dr. Marshall Rosenberg.
-I know my past complex trauma is rooted in too much violent communication and verbal combat from my closest family relationships and from an early age.
-The excessive servitude and bullying I endured while raising and taking care of my parents left deep scars, I’m only becoming aware of now.
-Disabilities that are completely invisible to others and that I only became aware of in the last few years.
+My therapy has helped me to learn about establishing boundaries and becoming aware of my own needs, values, and feelings.
+I am trying to learn principles of “non-violent communication” as taught by Dr. Marshall Rosenberg.
+I know that my past complex trauma is rooted in too much violent communication and verbal combat from my closest family relationships and from an early age.
+The excessive servitude and bullying I endured while taking care of my parents left deep scars, of which I’m only becoming aware of now: disabilities that are completely invisible to others and that I only became aware of in the last few years.
 Sometimes I’m amazed I survived my professional career as a data engineer.
 Having to manage complex-PTSD in my life is deeply challenging and emotional.
-I have been inundated with too much belligerent judgement, negative bias and verbal combat in my life that I’m truly poorly equipped to handle without breakdown and now understand a deep need to establish a boundary of no violent communication and a strong need to understand how to practice non-violent communication along with the no transactional relationship boundary.
+I have been inundated with so much belligerent judgement, negative bias, and verbal combat in my life that I’m poorly equipped to handle it without breaking down.
+I now understand that I have a deep need to establish a boundary of no violent communication and a strong need to understand how to practice non-violent communication along with the no transactional relationship boundary.

-I did have a special connection coming from the Alphasongs 1.0 launch in meeting Kai Cofer and gaining the opportunity to compose one of his musical plays.
-I’m proud to introduce you to our first eight songs from the play as I re-launch, Kai is a great guy, and I have enjoyed working with him to the point where I now know I will be continuing to compose music with Kai.
+One sincere and special connection I have made because of the Alphasongs 1.0 launch was meeting Kai Cofer, a prolific Los Angeles-based playwright and lyricist.
+As a result, I am in the process of composing music for one of his musical plays, titled The Process, based on The Trial by Franz Kafka.
+I’m happy to be able to introduce you to our first eight songs from the play as I re-launch the Alphasongs website.
+Kai is a great guy, and I’ve enjoyed working with him to the point where we have agreed that I continue to compose music for Kai.
 Finishing the next twelve songs of “The Process” is a top priority as this current website relaunch (Alphasongs 2.0) is now done.

 Difficulties